-Apple Valley as well as the entire country has experienced an influx of foreclosed homes and declining property values partially as a result of sub-prime lending, high employment figures and the failing economy.
-The infusion of Neighborhood Stabilization Program (NSP) funds provided down payment and closing costs assistance to two (2) low, moderate and middle-income households.
-Homes were purchased in the Town's target areas thereby addressing the priority of expanding the supply of affordable housing as identified in the Strategic Plan.
-Other Federal and State grant funds for housing were used to assist in the down payment and closing costs to an additional two (2) low, moderate and middle income households.
+Apple Valley, as well as the entire country, has experienced an influx of foreclosed homes and declining property values, as a result of sub-prime lending, high employment figures and the failing economy.
+The infusion of Neighborhood Stabilization Program funds provided down payment and closing costs assistance to twenty-seven (27) low, moderate and middle-income households.
+Homes were purchased in the Town's target areas, thereby addressing the priority of expanding the supply of affordable housing as identified in the Strategic Plan.
 The Town continues to address the preservation of existing housing stock also identified in the Strategic Plan with the administration of its Residential Rehabilitation Loan Program (RRLP).

-The Town of Apple Valley is proactive in providing information and resources to our citizens for default and foreclosure counseling, home foreclosure prevention seminars, tips to avoid foreclosure scams, and refinance or modification programs offered though the Department of Housing and Community Development.
+The Town of Apple Valley is proactive in providing information and resources to our citizens for default and foreclosure counseling, home foreclosure prevention seminars, tips to avoid foreclosure scams and refinance or modification programs offered though the Department of Housing and Community Development.